🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Start with the bed: Mix a crisp cotton sheet set with a linen duvet, then top with a chunky knit throw and a faux fur or sherpa blanket at the foot.

-• Vary the weave: Pair smooth sateen with nubby bouclé, ribbed knits with brushed flannel.
-It’s the contrast that creates depth.
+• Vary the weave: Pair smooth sateen with nubby boucle, ribbed knits with brushed flannel.
+The contrast is what creates depth.

-• Pillow party: Use three textures minimum—linen euros, velvet squares, and a wool or leather lumbar.
-Totally acceptable to hug them all.
+• Pillow party: Use three textures minimum, like linen euros, velvet squares, and a wool or leather lumbar.
+Hugging all of them is allowed.

-Pro tip: Keep the palette tight (ivory, camel, warm stone) and let the textures do the talking.
-IMO, it’s the fastest way to make neutrals feel rich, not boring.
+Keep the palette tight (ivory, camel, warm stone) and let the textures do the talking.
+It’s the quickest way to make neutrals feel rich instead of boring.
+If layered, calming spaces are your thing, you might also like these calm sage green bedroom ideas.

 2. Warm Up the Palette With Caramel and Cocoa

-All neutrals are not created equal.
-For winter, lean warm—skip icy grays and bring in caramel, cognac, cocoa, and almond.
-These hues literally look like warmth.
+Not all neutrals are created equal.
+For winter, lean warm.
+Skip the icy grays and bring in caramel, cognac, cocoa, and almond.
+These hues practically radiate warmth, and they're what keeps warm-neutral winter bedroom decor from feeling cold or sterile.

 Where To Use Them

 • Pillows: Add a couple in caramel velvet or suede.
-Soft sheen = cozy glow.
+Soft sheen reads as a cozy glow.

 3. Go Heavy on Lighting Layers